ndipatri/RoboGaggia/README.md

 1. Integrated scale that fits in the drip tray
 2. Dual PID temperature controllers
-3. PID pressure controller that implements Pre-Infusion and a fixed Flow Profile.
+3. PID flow-rate controller that implements Pre-Infusion and a fixed Flow Profile.
 4. Live flow telemetry sent to Adafruit.IO for flow analytics
 5. Auto-Fill water reservoir
 6. Auto-Shutoff